 It’s an interesting time to be a church leader.
-With so much conflicting news coming out of the church sector, it can be hard to figure out what to focus on to grow your church – or even to keep it healthy.
+With so much conflicting news coming out of the church sector, it can be hard to figure out what to focus on when growing your church – or even keeping it healthy.

 Statistics help you decide how to move forward, but they also help you reflect on your performance in the past.
-Remember that they represent general trends, so you’ll need to reflect on how your church fits in with each of these 2023 church statistics.
+Remember that they represent general trends, so you’ll need to reflect on how your church fits in with these 2024 church statistics.

 Hybrid church model statistics

-This shows us that your most loyal churchgoers appreciate the flexibility of the hybrid church model and that it may even be the reason they’ve stuck around.
-[Pew Research]
+This shows us that your most loyal churchgoers are eager to return to church but still appreciate the flexibility of the hybrid church model.
+[Gallop]

 Online church statistics show that people appreciate the option to worship from home.
-Making the switch to a hybrid church, if you haven’t already, is easy.
+If you haven’t already, switching to a hybrid church is easy.
 Check out our article Hybrid Church: Make A Smart Shift To A Modern Mindset for 8 steps to adopt a hybrid church model.

 In the survey conducted by Gallup, it is evident that nearly half of the people who responded wanted to worship on their own.
 And only about 30% attended church in the last 7 days.
-This could be a sign for your church to offer flexible ways to attend and adopt a hybrid model.
+This could be a sign that your church should offer flexible ways to attend and adopt a hybrid model.

-If you can connect with these people who like to worship on their own through readily available content like recorded sermons, podcasts, mini-documentaries, and more, you’re more likely to build an ongoing relationship with them – and convert them into church members.
+Suppose you can connect with these people who like to worship on their own through readily available content like recorded sermons, podcasts, mini-documentaries, and more.
+In that case, you’re more likely to build an ongoing relationship with them – and convert them into church members.

 According to Faith and Leadership, churches with only in-person offerings experienced a decline of 15.7% in attendance.
 While those with hybrid offerings grew by 4.5%.